How Much House Can You Afford in New Boston MI?

 Walkable downtown, river views, history on every block.
 One of the most-loved Downriver addresses.

 It moves city by city.
-Allen Park is tight with homes going in 15 days.
-Southgate has softened, prices down year over year.
-New Boston is running 60+ days because the lots are bigger and the commute is longer.
+Allen Park, Southgate, Lincoln Park, Wyandotte, and New Boston can behave very differently because buyer pools, price bands, lot sizes, and commute patterns are not the same.
 So painting "the Downriver market" with one brush misses what is actually happening on your specific block.

 Lincoln Park, Riverview, Taylor, and Southgate land in the most accessible price bands.
 Lincoln Park gives you walkable blocks and solid bones.
 Riverview is the quiet play.
 Taylor stretches the dollar.
 Southgate has softened, which means more room for negotiation right now.